keneo/swarm/ScriptMinifyFiddle.md

+Minecraft copy&paste appears to limit the copypasted text size to 128 chars and is making problems with newlines.

 Let's try to make copypasting more handy

 http://jsfiddle.net/9WbbP/8/

-NOTE: Minecraft copy&paste appears to limit the copypaste to 128 chars (?) :\

 Here is more HC version: